SchenLong/CP_Framework/README.md

 # Current progress
 - Starting the project on Github.  - In progress
 - Defining the scope of this project - In progress

-- Contact with French law enforcement personal - Pending answer (25/10/2018)
+- Contact with French CP law enforcement asset (Personnal connection) - Pending answer (25/10/2018) -> Asking for advices on the framework, howo should we submit our evidences, how can we protect ourselves during law enforcement investigations.

-- Contact with French Interior Minister - Pending answer (24/10/2018)
+- Contact with French Interior Minister - Pending answer (24/10/2018) -> Asking for structural needs and requirements.

 - Contact with Interpol - In progress
 - Contact with Europol - In progress
 - Contact with Spanish autorithies - In progress